-Oligospermia refers to semen with a low concentration of sperm and is a common finding in male infertility.
+Oligospermia is a male fertility issue characterized by a low sperm count and is a common finding in male infertility.
 Often semen with a decreased sperm concentration may also show significant abnormalities in sperm morphology and motility.

 Oligospermia is defined as less number of sperm in the ejaculate of the male.
 Among infertile couples, 40% are primarily due to the infertility of the male partner, while in 20% of these cases it is a combination of both male and female factors associated which lead to infertility.
 Out of several causes of male infertility, in clinical practice Oligospermia is considered one of the most prevalent causes.

 Sperm count in your ejaculate can vary throughout your life.
 A healthy sperm amount is often necessary for fertility.
 The World Health Organization (WHO) classifies sperm counts at or above 15 million sperm per milliliter (mL) of semen as average.
 Anything below that is considered low and is diagnosed as oligospermia.

 - Mild oligospermia is 10 to 15 million sperm/mL.

 - Moderate oligospermia is considered 5 to 10 million sperm/mL.

 - Severe oligospermia is diagnosed when sperm counts fall between 0 and 5 million sperm/mL.